-Executive directors retire as employees at the age of 63.
+The retirement age for the chief executive is 65 while the other executive directors retire at the age of 63.
 There is no prescribed retirement age for directors.

 Directors are entitled to seek independent professional advice at the company's expense after consultation with the chairman of the board.
 No directors exercised this right during the year.
 Directors also have unrestricted access to all company information.